dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 After that I have my main app loop in which I am getting a seconds value each time the loop method is called and I am then of course passing that to the update method of the fly controls each time.

 There is then how to go about using the fly controls when and if you do get them up and running, with that said there are the w,a,s,d keys along with the q, and e keys on the keyboard that should be of interest for you.
 The wasd keys can be used to change the camera position along a forward backward and up and down kind of movement.
 The q and e keys are then ways to adjust rotation with the keyboard rather than the mouse.
-The kosue then can be used as a way to look around from the current camera position.
+The mouse then can be used as a way to look around from the current camera position.

 ## 3 - Conclusion

 So that is all that I have to say about the official fly controls in three.js so far, when I get some time to edit this post I will be sure to expand things when and if I get the time to do so.
 For now there is maybe taking a moment to look into some of the other official controls to worth with such as the orbit controls also, before considering to look into how to get started with making ones own custom camera controls.
+I think that I will be getting around to working one or two demos about making custom controls sooner or later, but for now I just like to make use of what there is to work with that is official to just save some time.